 "Featuring life story interviews with significant researchers"

 The Pioneers of Social Research resource is a rich, dynamic and expanding resource for the social sciences.

-It includes in-depth life-story interviews with 34 pioneers of British social research, including eminent scholars such as Peter Townsend and Ann Oakley.
-The resource also provides selected thematic extracts from the interviews and links to research data.
-Each interview - conducted by oral historian Paul Thompson - covers the researcher's family and social background and key influences with detailed accounts of major projects.
+It includes in-depth life-story interviews with pioneers of British social research - many of whom are eminent scholars in the areas of community studies, anthropology survey and qualitative research – undertaken by Professor Paul Thompson as part of British Academy and Leverhulme funded projects from 2009-2018.
+The resource provides a short biography, links to full interviews, interview summaries, thematic extracts and a selective playlist on YouTube, and to any archived research data (Collections) they created.
+Each interview covers the researcher's family and social background and key influences with detailed accounts of major projects.